Greenfield, Massachusetts: Education

 Greenfield operates its own public school system for the town's 1,700 students.
 Greenfield operates the Academy of Early Learning at North Parish for pre-kindergarten students, three elementary schools—the Four Corners School to the north, the Federal Street School centrally, and the Newton Elementary School to the west—for students from kindergarten through fourth grade, the Greenfield Middle School for students from fifth grade through seventh grades, and Greenfield High School for eighth through twelfth grades.
 8th grade is separate and not part of the official high school.
 Greenfield's athletic teams are nicknamed the "Green Wave", and their school colors are green and white.

 Alternative public schools

-Greenfield operates the Poet Seat School, an alternative middle and high school for special needs students.
-On July 9, 2009, Greenfield's local school committee approved creation of the Virtual Academy or "MAVA @ Greenfield", the only kindergarten-through-twelfth grade distance learning school of its kind in the state.
-The MAVA program is also expected to provide expanded course offerings to students in the traditional public schools.
-Greenfield is also home to the Four Rivers Charter Public School, which serves students in grades 7–12.
+On July 9, 2009, Greenfield's local school committee approved creation of the Virtual Academy or "MAVA @ Greenfield", a kindergarten-through-twelfth grade distance learning school in the state.
+The school underperformed and subsequently closed.

 Private schools

 Greenfield's oldest private school is the Stoneleigh-Burnham School, a private 7th–12th grade boarding school for girls.
 The Center School, established in 1981, serves students from preschool through eighth grade with a progressive approach to education.

 As of 2014 there are no religious schools in Greenfield; the Cornerstone Christian School closed in 2013, and Holy Trinity School, a K–8 parochial school, closed in 2011.